mre/endler.dev/content/2025/repeat-yourself/index.md

 In both cases, we iterate over a collection and calculate a total.
 You might be tempted to introduce a helper function, but the two calculations are very different.

-After a few iterations, these two pieces of code might evolve into different directions:
+After a few iterations, these two pieces of code might evolve in different directions:

 ```python
 def calculate_total_price(shopping_cart):